35 Best Places to Volunteer with Kids [Volunteer Opportunities in Kansas City]

-Out of the box ideas for giving back this holiday season:
+Out of the box idea for giving back during the holiday season:

 As you head out to see the holiday lights (check back with iFamilyKC for a list of where you can catch them this year) you will inevitably come across people sleeping on benches or out asking for a little extra help.

-One of my family’s favorite things to do is create care kits in a gallon size Ziploc bag that have protein bars, a bottle of water, a pair of gloves, hand sanitizer, and a couple of dollars in them.
+One of my family’s favorite things to do is create care kits in a gallon-size Ziploc bags that have protein bars, a bottle of water, a pair of gloves, hand sanitizer, and a couple of dollars in them.
 We keep several of these in our car during the holiday season and pass them out whenever we feel called to help someone in need.

-No matter what your family does this holiday season, we’d like to encourage you to give back to others in need.
+No matter what type of kids volunteer opportunities your family chooses, we encourage you to give back to others in need.

 Volunteering and giving back teaches incredible life lessons and helps our children (and us, too) to be more compassionate, empathetic members of our community.

-Most of these charities are open to families of all ages, however, they do require adult supervision for younger kids.
+Most of these organizations and charities are open to families of all ages, however, they do require adult supervision for younger kids.

 We spoke with many of these organizations and they would LOVE to have you come out and lend a helping hand.
-Especially during the colder and holiday months.
 See you out there volunteering!